KonnexionsGmbH/dcr/docs/dcr_api.md

 def extract_text_from_pdf_file() -> None
 ```

-Extract the text from a pdf document.
+Extract text and metadata  from a pdf document.

 <a id="libs.pdflibdcr.prepare_document_4_parser"></a>